-The size of nature patches will vary in each park, depending on the current uses and open spaces available at each site.
+The size of a nature patch will vary in each park, depending on the current uses and open spaces available.
 In general, the larger the area, the better it can function to support wildlife.
 In practice, nature patches will range from about an acre to smaller pockets tucked into the existing park landscape.

 Will there be learning elements?

 Yes!
 In interpretive signs, ecological art, and plant identification markers will be a part of each nature patch.